Car Buying Strategies

 The 2021 Hyundai Tucson is essentially the same as the 2020 Hyundai Tucson.
 It's likely that there have been no major changes because the 2022 model year is slated to be the start of a new generation of Tucsons.
 One thing that has been altered is the type of exterior paint colors available.
 Gemstone Red has replaced Red Crimson, Ash Black has taken the place of Blank Noir Pearl, and Coliseum Gray is a new choice while Sage Brown has been eliminated from the lineup.

-Top 10 Reasons to Buy a 2021 Hyundai Tucson – The Pros
+Ten Reasons You May Like the 2021 Hyundai Tucson – The Pros

 1. Six Available Trims